Nerissa

 Character Profile – At a Glance

-- Role: Portia's waiting-gentlewoman and closest confidante, the play's comic-romantic parallel female figure — the servant whose marriage to Gratiano mirrors her mistress's marriage to Bassanio, and the clerk who accompanies the disguised Portia into the Venetian courtroom.
+- Role: Portia's waiting-gentlewoman and closest confidante, the play's comic-romantic parallel to her mistress – the servant whose marriage to Gratiano mirrors Portia's to Bassanio, and the clerk who follows the disguised Portia into the Venetian courtroom.

-- Key Traits: Sharp-witted, observant, capable of giving her mistress unsolicited counsel without overreaching, fond of Gratiano, and — under disguise as a young lawyer's clerk — capable of holding her own in the highest court in Venice.
+- Key Traits: Sharp-witted, observant, able to counsel her mistress without overstepping, fond of Gratiano, and – disguised as a young lawyer's clerk – able to hold her own in the highest court in Venice.

-- The Core Conflict: A waiting-gentlewoman whose romantic, social, and intellectual life has, until Bassanio's arrival at Belmont, been entirely a function of her mistress's — and who, by the play's end, has secured a marriage, a husband, and a place in the same comic geometry that has rewarded her mistress.
+- The Core Conflict: A waiting-gentlewoman whose romantic, social, and intellectual life has, until Bassanio's arrival, been almost entirely a function of her mistress's – and who, by the play's end, has secured a marriage, a husband, and a place in the same comic geometry that has rewarded Portia.

-- Key Actions: Opens 1.2 with the philosophical exchange about "competency" and "superfluity"; reviews Portia's suitors with her in the same scene; gets engaged to Gratiano in 3.2 immediately after Bassanio chooses the lead casket; accompanies Portia to Venice in 4.1 disguised as the doctor's clerk; participates in the ring trick in 4.2 and 5.1 ("for that same scrubbed boy, the doctor's clerk, / In lieu of this last night did lie with me").
+- Key Actions: Opens A1S2 with the exchange about "competency" and "superfluity" and leads the comic review of Portia's suitors; gets engaged to Gratiano in A3S2, just after Bassanio chooses the lead casket; accompanies Portia to Venice in A4S1 disguised as the doctor's clerk; and springs her half of the ring trick in A5S1 ("for that same scrubbed boy, the doctor's clerk...").

 - Famous Quote:

-(Act 1, Scene 2) - The Outcome: Marries Gratiano in the offstage double ceremony in 3.2; participates in the courtroom and the ring trick; ends the play as the lower-status half of the play's two female pairings, but with her marriage, her wit, and her mistress's friendship intact — the comic-romantic parallel figure who completes Portia's structural geometry.
+(Act 1, Scene 2) - The Outcome: Marries Gratiano in the offstage double ceremony in A3S2, takes part in the courtroom scene and the ring trick, and ends the play as the lower-status half of the play's two female pairings – but with her marriage, her wit, and her mistress's friendship all intact, the comic-romantic parallel who completes Portia's geometry.

 "Seated in the Mean"

-Nerissa's first sustained moment in the play is the philosophical exchange that opens 1.2.
-Portia has just complained, in the play's first comic note, that her "little body is worn out by this great world"; Nerissa, with the freedom that intimate service permits, supplies the diagnosis.
+Nerissa's first real moment is the exchange that opens A1S2.
+Portia has just complained, in the play's first comic note, that her "little body is worn out by this great world"; Nerissa, with the freedom that intimate service allows, supplies the diagnosis.

 Original